Water Conservation tips

 Deep Watering is much better than shallow watering.
 When watering your lawn make sure water drains well.
 Remember that most trees, plants, and shrubs need little watering once they are well established.
 Generally speaking, it is usually about 2 years after initial planting.

 Use a bucket to wash your vehicle.
 Use a good “Dawn dish soap” detergent that helps prevent streaks.
-It also works amazingly well on tires rims it’s also friendly to the environment.
+It also works amazingly well on tire rims and is friendly to the environment.

 Use a hand-held nozzle that will turn off automatically after rinsing your vehicle.